 Breakdown of Leadership

 Weak leadership skills are another leading cause of why businesses fail.
 Inexperience is often the reason behind poor leadership skills, but this could be a catch-22.
 Poor decision-making skills of the CEO also result in businesses meeting an unfortunate demise.
-No matter how great of an idea you have for a business, you will not succeed if you have issues with self-sabotage, anger management or character.
+No matter how great of an idea you have for a business, you will not succeed if you have issues with self-sabotage, anger management, or character.
 Finding an experienced mentor and engaging in personal development helps you to make better business decisions.
 In addition, you can similarly cause your business to fail if you hire too many or too few employees at a given time.
 You have to constantly assess the needs of your business and respond accordingly with the right personnel.
 This is especially critical if you have too little employees, as it is hard to hire great talent with little time.
 Look to job boards, social media, networking events, or host internships to catch the right type of talent for your company.
 Then when you have those employees, make sure they work together well.
 Investing in team-building exercises is good for developing yourself as a leader as well as fostering camaraderie and a sense of personal investment.

 Buying too many supplies or inventory causes a business owner to be over-extended.
 Accumulation of debts early on in a business could make it challenging to pay debtors, employees, overhead costs and advertising expenses.
 In such cases, liquidation of the business assets and inventory often takes place when the company closes.
 In liquidation, inventory and equipment are sold for pennies on the dollar in order to repay the owner’s business debts.